andrew/ultimate-awesome/README.md

 - [practice-pandas-programming-courses](https://github.com/labex-labs/practice-pandas-programming-courses) - [Pandas Programming Courses] This repository collects 4 of programming courses for Pandas.
 Pandas is a Python library for data analysis.
 It provides high-performance, easy-to-use data structures and data analysis tools.
 In this skill tree, you'll learn how to use Pandas to analyze data in Python.
 - [practice-pandas-programming-projects](https://github.com/labex-labs/practice-pandas-programming-projects) - [Practice Pandas Programming Projects] This repository collects 3 of programming projects for Pandas.
 Pandas is a Python library for data analysis.
 It provides high-performance, easy-to-use data structures and data analysis tools.
 In this skill tree, you'll learn how to use Pandas to analyze data.
 - [practice-python-programming-courses](https://github.com/labex-labs/practice-python-programming-courses) - [Python Programming Courses] This repository collects 7 of programming courses for Python.
 Python is a programming language that has become very popular in recent years.
 It's used for everything from web development to data science and machine learning.
 This skill tree will teach you how to use P.
-- [practice-python-programming-projects](https://github.com/labex-labs/practice-python-programming-projects) - [Practice Python Programming Projects] This repository collects 93 of programming projects for Python.
-Python is a programming language that has become very popular in recent years.
-It's used for everything from web development to data science and machine learning.
-This skill tree will teach you .
 - [practice-react-programming-courses](https://github.com/labex-labs/practice-react-programming-courses) - [React Programming Courses] This repository collects 3 of programming courses for React.
 React is a JavaScript library for building user interfaces.
 It's used by companies like Facebook, Netflix, and Airbnb to create interactive web applications.
 In this skill tree, you'll learn how to use React .
 - [practice-react-programming-projects](https://github.com/labex-labs/practice-react-programming-projects) - [Practice React Programming Projects] This repository collects 12 of programming projects for React.
 React is a JavaScript library for building user interfaces.
 It's used by companies like Facebook, Netflix, and Airbnb to create interactive web applications.
 In this skill tree, you'll learn how t.
 - [practice-rust-programming-courses](https://github.com/labex-labs/practice-rust-programming-courses) - [Rust Programming Courses] This repository collects 2 of programming courses for Rust.
 Rust is a modern systems programming language focusing on safety, speed, and concurrency.
 It is syntactically similar to C++, but is designed to provide better memory safety while maintaining high performance.